RachitKumarA/Infosys-Internship/README.md

 ## Overview

 MediTrain is an AI-powered medical assistant designed to provide users with accurate, empathetic, and clear answers to medical queries.
-Built using Groq's powerful AI models and Streamlit, MediTrain emphasizes user-friendly interactions while ensuring that users are reminded to seek professional healthcare advice for proper diagnosis and treatment.
+Built using Groq's powerful AI models and Flask, MediTrain emphasizes user-friendly interactions while ensuring that users are reminded to seek professional healthcare advice for proper diagnosis and treatment.

 ## Features

 * **Conversational Context** : Retains the context of recent interactions to provide relevant and cohesive responses.
 * **Medical Focus** : Tailored to assist with general medical questions while avoiding direct diagnoses.
-* **Streamlit UI** : Intuitive and interactive web-based interface for seamless user interaction.
 * **Empathetic Responses** : Ensures responses are clear, considerate, and accurate.

 ## Prerequisites